Women’s Film Preservation Fund Grant Application Guidelines

 Do grantees work directly with the labs doing their preservation work?

-Yes, grantees are expected to work directly with the lab.
-If they need additional guidance, their grant shepherd can be of support and assistance.
+Yes, grantees or a project manager assigned by the grantees, are expected to work directly with the lab.
+If they need additional guidance, their grant shepherd can be of support and assistance

 Do grantees receive the grant moneys directly?